Hawley Harvey Crippen: Execution

-Crippen was hanged by John Ellis at Pentonville Prison, London at 9 am on Wednesday 23 November 1910.
+Crippen was hanged by John Ellis at Pentonville Prison, London, at 9 am on Wednesday 23 November 1910.

-Le Neve sailed to the United States before settling in Canada finding work as a typist.
+Le Neve sailed to the US before settling in Canada and finding work as a typist.
 She returned to Britain in 1915 and died in 1967.
 At Crippen's request, a photograph of Le Neve was placed in his coffin and buried with him.

 Although Crippen's grave in Pentonville's grounds is not marked by a stone, tradition has it that soon after his burial, a rose bush was planted over it.

-Some of his relatives in Michigan have begun lobbying for his remains to be repatriated to the United States.
+Before he was executed, Crippen wrote a letter to Ethel Le Neve.
+In it, he said, "Face to face with God, I believe that facts will be forthcoming to prove my innocence."
+It is claimed that modern forensic science has now fulfilled his prophecy.

 Crippen's guilt

 Questions have arisen about the investigation, trial and evidence that convicted Crippen in 1910.
-Dornford Yates, a junior barrister at the original trial, wrote in his memoirs As Berry and I Were Saying, that Lord Alverstone took the very unusual step, at the request of the prosecution, of refusing to give a copy of the sworn affidavit used to issue the arrest warrant to Crippen's defence counsel.
+Dornford Yates, a junior barrister at the original trial, wrote in his memoirs, As Berry and I Were Saying, that Lord Alverstone took the very unusual step, at the request of the prosecution, of refusing to give a copy of the sworn affidavit used to issue the arrest warrant to Crippen's defence counsel.
 The judge without challenge accepted the prosecution's argument that the withholding of the document would not prejudice the accused's case.
 Yates said he knew why the prosecution did this but – despite the passage of years – refused to disclose why.
-Yates noted that although Crippen placed the torso in dry quicklime to be destroyed, he did not realise that when it became wet it turned into slaked lime, which is a preservative: a fact that Yates used in the plot of his novel The House That Berry Built.
+Yates noted that although Crippen placed the torso in dry quicklime to be destroyed, he did not realise that when it became wet it turned into slaked lime, which is a preservative, a fact that Yates used in the plot of his novel The House That Berry Built.

 The American-British crime novelist Raymond Chandler thought it unbelievable that Crippen could be so stupid as to bury his wife's torso under the cellar floor of his home while successfully disposing of her head and limbs.

 Another theory is that Crippen was carrying out illegal abortions and the torso was that of one of his patients who died and not his wife.